Multiple dashboards

 resources list (Optional)

 List of resources that should be loaded.
-Only use this when mode is yaml.
-If you change anything here, click the three dots menu (top-right) and click on Reload resources to pick up changes without restarting Home Assistant.
-You can also call lovelace.reload_resources action directly.
+Requires resource_mode: yaml to take effect.
+After changing the YAML configuration, select the three dots menu (top-right) and select Reload resources to pick up changes without restarting Home Assistant.
+You can also call the lovelace.reload_resources action directly.

 url string Required